Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

    - Ensure RX -> TX and TX -> RX
 3. Plug in the USB while grounding the G0 (GPIO 0) pin if using your own USB-to-serial adapter
    - NOTE: _Grounding G0 is __not__ required if using M5Stack ESP32 Downloader kit_
-   - The ESP32 chip casing provides a good ground if needed
+   - The USB-to-serial ground pin or the ESP32 chip casing provide a good ground if needed
 5. The device is now in bootloader mode
 6. In Arduino, open the project file and select the USB-to-serial adapter
 7. Configure ...................